Disk-MTH/Switch-java/README.md

 ### Switch Java

-To switch version of Java, you must execute the command ``switch-java`` in a command prompt (normal for "user" mode and administrator for "system" mode), then give your type of Java ("jre" or "jdk") and finally give the version to define (the list of available versions will be given to you in the console and it corresponds to that defined in the config).
+To switch version of Java, you must execute the command ``switch-java`` in a command prompt (normal for "user" mode and administrator for "system" mode), then give your switch mode ("user" or "system"), then your type of Java ("jre" or "jdk") and finally give the version to define (the list of available versions will be given to you in the console and it corresponds to that defined in the config).

 /!\ "user" mode does not allow setting registry key values to select which java version to run when double-clicking a ".jar" file.
 It's a limitation of windows and as far as I know, I can't change it.